Custom Menu

 // Update the menu when available parameter values changed.

-cmConfigurator.addEventListener("configurationLoaded", initializeMenu);
+cmConfigurator.addEventListener("configurationLoaded", initializeMenu)

 })